INTRODUCTION TO THE ANALYSIS OF LONGITUDINAL DATA IN BIOLOGY using R

 The course is aimed at advanced students, researchers and professionals interested in learning what longitudinal data are and how to analyze them in the context of real life applications in biology.
 It will include information useful for both absolute beginners and more advanced users willing to delve into some aspects of the implementation of longitudinal models and scripting code.
 We will start by introducing the general concepts and approaches to deal with longitudinal data; we will then explore applications to specific scientific domains where longitudinal data are common: forecasting, epidemiology, gene expression.

 Attendees are expected to have a background in biology and the research problems involving prediction, inference, pattern discovery; previous exposure to inferential and predictive experiments would be beneficial.
-There will be a mix of lectures and hands-on practical exercises using mainly R, Markdown/Jupyter Notebooks and the Linux command line.
-Some basic understanding of R programming and the Linux environment will be advantageous, but is not required.
+There will be a mix of lectures and hands-on practical exercises using mainly R and Markdown.
+Some basic understanding of R programming will be advantageous, but is not required.

 Learning outcomes